 Stay Home If You Are Sick.

-If you are sick, stay home from work, the dinner party, yoga, the climbing gym, that coffee date, your routine doctor’s appointment, and definitely that running race.
+If you are sick, stay home.
 If you are sick enough to seek medical care, follow local protocol during these pandemic conditions.
 This may mean calling your primary-care provider or perhaps a hotline set up for your region.
 Limit your risk of infecting others by responsibly isolating yourself while contagious.
 And this should go without saying, but if you have come into contact with someone who has tested positive for COVID-19, self-quarantine for 14 days while monitoring for symptoms.

 Be Kind, Calm, and Pliable.